KennyWho/hapi-api-doc-cn/API.md

 method returns without a value or resolves to an `undefined` value, an Internal Server Error (500) error response is sent.

-The return value must be one of:
+The 返回值 must be one of:
 - Plain value:
     - `null`
     - string